MBrcz/MBrcz/README.md

         return
       )"

-  It might be handy in case of some advanced formulas.
+  It might be handy in case of some advanced formulas, also you can combine it with "lambda", that allows you to declare your own formulas without even opening the developer tab.
 </pre>
 <!---
 MBrcz/MBrcz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.